asidurrehman/configure10/README.md

   After installing the above packages, users can test the functionality of CONFIGURE by directly running the script.
 Outputs will be saved in **C:\configure**

   ## Note
   Asid Ur Rehman developed this optimisation framework as part of his PhD study at Newcastle University.
+If you use this code, please acknowledge its source with the following citation:

+  *Rehman, A. U., Glenis, V., Lewis, E., & Kilsby, C. (2024).
+Multi-objective optimisation framework for Blue-Green Infrastructure placement using detailed flood model.
+Journal of Hydrology, 131571.*

   ## Licence
 Asid Ur Rehman (C) 2023.
 Licenced under the terms of the Apache License 2.0.